SwayamInSync/QBLAS/README.md

 - OpenMP runtime (optional, required for multi-threading)

 ## Installation

+We already provide a `build.sh` file, which can directly executes the steps detailed as follows:

 For systems with SLEEF built from source or non-standard installation paths: